-Spend your weekend - or a week or more - beneath the shady oaks at Clearwater Lake Campground, a quiet oasis in the southeast corner of the Ocala National Forest.
+Spend your weekend - or a week or more - beneath the shady oaks at Clearwater Campground, a quiet oasis in the southeast corner of the Ocala National Forest.

 Perfect for who are looking for a not crowded campground.
 Manager and Host so gently and friendly.
 Absolutely I’ll back!